wenyiwang-us/wenyi-academic-website/content/authors/admin/_index.md

 I am also actively helping as a research intern in [Xu lab@CBD_SCS_CMU](https://xulabs.github.io/) at [Carnegie Mellon University](https://www.cs.cmu.edu/), advised by Prof. [Min Xu](https://xulabs.github.io/min-xu/).

-I have broad research interests in Computer Systems, Artificial Intelligence, Robotics and especially the intersection of them.
+I have broad research interests in Computer Systems, High Performance Computing, Artificial Intelligence, Robotics and especially the intersection of them.

 I obtained my M.S. in Computer Science from [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/), where I was very fortunate to work with, and be advised by, Prof. [Peter Dinda](http://pdinda.org/) in [Prescience Lab](http://presciencelab.org/).
 Prior to that, I graduated from [Northeastern University, China](http://english.neu.edu.cn/) with B.E. in Software Engineering.